Euchloe belemia

 Euchloe belemia, the green-striped white, is a butterfly in the family Pieridae.
-Its range is northern Africa, Arabia (Oman, United Arab Emirates) and the southern Iberian peninsula, especially Spain and Portugal.
+Its range is northern Africa, Arabia (Oman, United Arab Emirates) and the southern Iberian Peninsula, especially Spain and Portugal.

 The wingspan is 36–44 mm.
 Adults are on wing from February to June.

 The larvae feed on Sisymbrium species (including Sisymbrium bourgeanum), Diplotaxis tennuisiliqua and Biscutella didyma.
+Its preferred habitat is lowland scrubland and semi-arid, as well as terraces and cultivated land.